wp-plugins/basic-google-maps-placemarks/readme.txt

 * Lots of filters so that developers can customize and extend the plugin.
 * Use HTML, images, etc inside the information window.
 * Compatible with WordPress MultiSite.
-* Internationalized (see [Other Notes](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/other_notes/) for a current list of supported languages)
+* Internationalized (see [Other Notes](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/other_notes/) for a list of supported languages)

 You can see live examples of the plugin running at [the Australian Polio Register](http://www.polioaustralia.org.au/?page_id=6098), [the North Carolina Fire Station Mapping Project](http://fdmaps.com/forestry-ncfs-and-usfs-combined/) and [Washington House Churches](http://washingtonhousechurches.net).